MJW3BB/DnD/krups_campaign/session00.md

 As we are walking, we are ambushed by undead looking wolves.
 Upon being attacked the wolves bleed black ichor.

-After dealing with the wolves, Lonk and the old man (Dravish) find what appears to be a necromancer shrouded in darkness with a necklace of teeth (human and orc) The necromance calls Dravish's name.
+After dealing with the wolves, Lonk and the old man (Dravish) find what appears to be a necromancer shrouded in darkness with a necklace of teeth (human and orc) The necromancer calls Dravish's name.
 Lonk goes to attack but does not kill anyone.
-The necromance makes an attempt to enslave Lonk and make him apart of his personal army.
+The necromancer makes an attempt to enslave Lonk and make him apart of his personal army.
 The necromancer touches Lonk and paralyzes him (reduces health to 1 HP) Dravish steps in and gives Lonk a quest.
 To stop the spread of the darkness in the world.
-Dravish breaks the hold on Lonk by touching him, sperating the connection with the necromancer.
+Dravish breaks the hold on Lonk by touching him, seperating the connection with the necromancer.
 As he does this, Lonk's tattos and eyes begin to emit a powerful blue light.
 Dravish opens a portal and throws him into it.
 Lonk blacks out...

 ## To be continued in session 01.